tokers/lua-resty-requests/README.markdown

 **syntax**: *local r, err = requests.request(method, url, opts?)*

 This is the pivotal method in `lua-resty-requests`, it will return a [response object](#response-object) `r`.
-In the case of fail, `nil` and a Lua string which describles the corresponding error will be given.
+In the case of failure, `nil`, and a Lua string which describles the corresponding error will be given.

-The first param `method`, is the HTTP method that you want to use(same as HTTP's semantic), which takes a Lua string and the value can be:
+The first parameter `method`, is the HTTP method that you want to use(same as HTTP's semantic), which takes a Lua string and the value can be:

 * `GET`